-You will have a key responsibility in shaping community learning and development activities, and an opportunity to make a difference to the society in which you live.
+You’ll have a key responsibility in shaping community learning and development activities, and an opportunity to make a difference to the society you live in.

 Community learning and development is designed to enrich the lives of individuals and groups.

 This is an exciting, new and vibrant course which reflects the current field of community learning and development practice in Scotland and the UK.
 Community learning professionals engage with people living within a geographical area or sharing a common interest to develop a range of learning, action and reflection opportunities determined by their personal, social, economic and political needs.

 Our course has been designed around the concept of the self-monitoring critically reflective professional, in other words the willingness and ability of professionals to question, analyse, and evaluate their values, practices and experiences.

 Who should study Community Learning and Development?